battleoverflow/jinx/README.md

-# jinx
-Jinx: The Unlucky Framework
+# Jinx: The Unlucky Framework